lightstack-dev/.github/profile/README.md

 **Skip the boilerplate.
 Start innovating.**

-We believe developers shouldn't have to rebuild the same foundation over and over for every single project.
+We believe developers shouldn't have to rebuild the same foundation over and over again for every single project.

 Lightstack is a development accelerator for the [Nuxt](https://nuxt.com/) ecosystem.
 We provide opinionated-but-flexible stacks and modules that get you from idea to working app in minutes, not days.